-Net position of the District's governmental activities increased from \$27,224,310 to \$32,210,844.
-Unrestricted net position - the part of net position that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation, or other legal requirements - was (\$907,358) at August 31, 2022.
-The increase in governmental net position was primarily due to the full-accrual effects of the District's repayment on long-term debt and amortization of related issuance premiums as well as changes to the District's Net Pension Liability measurement.
+Net position of the District's governmental activities increased from \$32,210,844 to \$37,419,133.
+Unrestricted net position - the part of net position that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation, or other legal requirements - was \$621,670 at August 31, 2023.
+The increase in governmental net position was primarily due to factors including a large insurance settlement that was received for future year expenditures and a significant increase in the debt service fund balance which will be used to possibly call or defease debt.